kbulloch/pizza_js/README.md

 ##Description

-This app will allow the user to select various types of pizza and reflect the change in price.
+This app will allow the user to select various types of pizza and create an order that displays each pizza with its price.

 ##Setup